09. June 2020

 For me, the strengths of the course include 5 points:

-• The proactivity, we had an almost seamless transition of the course from classroom teaching to online teaching.
-Communication always took place with enough advance notice in the lecture and only if absolutely necessary by e-mail and was to the point.
+• The proactivity, we had an almost seamless transition of the class / course from classroom teaching to online teaching.
+Communication always took place with enough lead time in the lecture and only if absolutely necessary by e-mail and was to the point.

-• The dynamic and interaction with the students is often encouraged even before the actual course, through the obligation to send in 3 questions for the topic to be discussed together.
+• The dynamic and interaction with the students is often encouraged before the actual class / course by the obligation to send in 3 questions for the topic to be discussed together.
 If the dynamic breaks down in a normal lecture without a group discussion, Professor Kornhuber reacts flexibly and gives the students time to let the content sink in for 5 minutes and then ask questions.

 • The feedback culture and appreciative communication at eye level, combined with binding persistence in the event of feedback from students that is obviously too brief.
 Sharing one's own screen in seminars is permitted if the solutions to tasks are unclear.

-• Goal- and practice-oriented didactics through self-delivered expert lectures with subsequent binding discussion.
+• Goal- and practice-oriented didactics through self-delivered expert lectures followed by a mandatory discussion.
 Professor Kornhuber also relies on the MS Teams software, which is already used by many dual students in the company.
 The familiarization phase was correspondingly short and there were no foreseeable capacity-related lecture cancellations, as was the case in other lectures at the beginning of the semester.

-• He sees himself as a facilitator and moderator in the organization of his course.
-The transfer of responsibility and the achievement of joint solutions is brought about by his moderation and not by decree, but in such a way that the best joint solution prevails and is also supported by the students.
+• He sees himself as a facilitator and moderator in the organization of his class / course.
+The transfer of responsibility and the achievement of joint solutions is achieved through his moderation and not by decree, but in such a way that the best joint solution prevails and is also supported by the students.

 Photo: Prof. Dr. techn.
 Stefan Kornhuber